Marked snowshoe trail - YELLOW - Bøastølen

 The trail markers are placed so that you can always see the next one from the last, but as the terrain gets more challenging, they also become harder to spot.

-Please note that it is not marked along roads due to potential conflict with snow plows.
+Please note that trails are not marked along roads due to potential conflict with snowplow markers.

 All trails are in natural terrain, along paths and walkways, not on roads.
-Here you get a real nature experience on foot or on snowshoes.
+Here you get a true nature experience on foot or snowshoes.

-Some of the trails cross alpine trails and cross-country ski tracks, so be careful when crossing these.
-Always follow the snowshoe trail markings, and avoid walking on cross-country or alpine trails with snowshoes.
+Some trails cross alpine and cross-country ski tracks, so be careful when crossing them.
+Always follow the snowshoe trail markings and avoid walking on cross-country or alpine ski tracks with snowshoes.

 Some of the trails follow parts of The King's Road, which is also used by skiers.
 Please be aware and considerate, especially in areas where skiers may be coming at high speed.

-You can rent snowshoes, poles and headlamps at the reception at Filefjellstuene.
-Just drop by, but if you want to be sure that the equipment is available, we recommend that you reserve in advance by sending an email to booking@tyin.no .
+You can rent snowshoes, poles, and headlamps at the Filefjellstuene reception.
+Feel free to drop by, but if you want to ensure equipment availability, we recommend pre-booking by sending an email to booking@tyin.no.